 Assembly Day: Monday Week 1

 House Captains' statement - Garrett House are a friendly and welcoming House who take pride in creating a great platform for students, laying foundations for their future success.
-We have had lots of successes in the past few years but would love to see even more white ribbon in the trophy cabinet – we are current holders of the Benedict and Buttery shields and the indoor and outdoor Tug of War trophy but really we have our eyes on the Sports Day trophy!
+We have had many successes in the past few years but would love to see even more white ribbon in the trophy cabinet.
+Unfortunately, we lost out to the other houses this year for the major trophies and have our sights set firmly on first place again this year – even for Sports Day!
+We hope we can “do the double” like we did in July 2016; winning both the Benedict and Buttery shields.
 We are named in honour of Yorkshire-born soprano singer Lesley Garrett, coinciding with Selby’s Specialist School for the Arts status.
 Whilst we are naturally proud of our academic prowess and our can-do attitude, we also value hard work and perseverance.
-Younger students can count on the support of the entire Garrett prefect team, including House Captains.
-There are House Prefects in most forms within the House, so guidance is never far away.
-We also place priority on charity; our House charity is Selby Hands of Hope, whom we give considerable support to throughout the year.
-Garrett is a fantastic House to be a part of, and we look forward to seeing your child get involved with Inter-House competitions and ensure Garrett’s future as a successful House.
+Younger students can count on the support of the entire Garrett senior team including two House Captains and two Vice Captains.
+We are also thrilled to have three really enthusiastic Sports Captains this year.
+We have 28 prefects across year 10 and 11 and many projects planned, so guidance will never be far away.
+We also place priority on charity fundraising and raising awareness; our House charity is Selby Hands of Hope, to whom we give considerable support throughout the year.
+Garrett is a fantastic House to be a part of, and we look forward to seeing your child getting involved with Inter-House competitions and ensuring Garrett’s future as a successful House.

 Lesley Garrett - Born in 1957 in Thorne near Doncaster.
 A graduate of the Royal Academy of Music, she won the Decca Prize of the Kathleen Ferrier Award in 1979, thereby launching her career.
 She joined English National Opera in 1984, starring in many productions and winning critical acclaim for her portrayals of both comic and serious roles.